-In the midst of a global health pandemic, the worst economic downturn in almost a century and the beginning of our nation’s reckoning with hundreds of years of structural racism in every fabric of our society, AAUW works side by side with our 170,000 members and advocates, partners in industry and partners in education to affect meaningful and lasting change.
+In the midst of a global health pandemic, the worst economic downturn in almost a century and the beginning of our nation’s reckoning with hundreds of years of structural racism in every fabric of our society, AAUW works side by side with our 170,000 members and advocates, partners in industry and partners in education to implement meaningful and lasting change.

 Reframing & Refocusing For Impact

 WHY 2.0 NOW?

 Our strategic plan was adopted by the AAUW Board of Directors in June 2018, providing the foundation and the vision to advance gender equity.
 In just two years, we’ve achieved many milestones towards the ambitious goals laid out in the plan.

 - In two years, we’ve trained 145,000* participants in negotiation skills and engaged over 300 HBCUs, women’s colleges and minority-serving institutions in our work, thanks to two years of generous support from the Coca-Cola Foundation—and leveraged new partnerships in New York City, Pittsburgh and other metropolitan regions.

 - In just the last two years, AAUW has helped to enact pay equity laws in 16 states, including Alabama, one of two states that previously had no pay equity provisions on the books.
 These new laws cover millions of Americans and lay the ground work for innovation that can be replicated at the federal level.